 Family Medical Leave Act (FMLA)

 The FMLA entitles eligible employees who work for covered employers to take unpaid, job-protected leave in a defined 12-month period for specified family and medical reasons.
-Under FMLA, eligible employees are federally entitled up to 12-weeks of un-paid leave.
-The State’s policy on FMLA leave grants employees 13 weeks (520 hours) of leave.
+Under the FMLA, eligible employees are entitled up to 480 hours of family medical leave (FML).
+In addition, the employees are eligible for state family medical leave up to another 40 hours subsequent to FML.

-Leave Tracking under the Family Medical Leave Act (FMLA)
+Leave Tracking under the FMLA and State Family Medical Leave

 Qualifying for FMLA